kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 KubeStellar already collects per-WEC status in `WorkStatus` objects.
 This enhancement propagates that aggregated information into the `.status` field of the original workload object in the WDS, enabling ArgoCD and similar tools to observe combined readiness and health across all WECs.

+This ensures required status fields are populated correctly but not limited to only that.
+We provide best effort to aggregate other status fields as much as possible.

 Key objectives:
 - Maintain backward compatibility when `wantMultiWECReportedState` is false, preserving existing behavior.
 - When `wantMultiWECReportedState` is enabled, provide fallback to the singleton mechanism if only one WEC is bound.